Photoshop features

 1. Import images and get started.

-The first step to working with a photo is importing it into Photoshop.
+The first step to editing a photo is importing it into Photoshop.
 To do so, simply use the Open command in the menu and select your image file.

 2. Straighten your image.